-The Joyce Lake DSO Project is located on the western margin of the Labrador Trough, a Proterozoic volcano-sedimentary sequence wedged between Archean basement gneisses.
-The Labrador Trough, otherwise known as the Labrador-Québec Fold Belt, extends for more than 1,000 kilometres along the eastern margin of the Superior Craton from the Ungava Bay to Lake Pletipi, Québec.
-The belt is about 100 kilometres wide in its central part and narrows considerably to the north and south.
+The Project is located within the Labrador Trough, a Proterozoic volcano-sedimentary sequence wedged between Archean basement gneisses.
+The Labrador Trough, otherwise known as the Labrador-Québec Fold Belt, extends for more than 1,000 km along the eastern margin of the Superior Craton from the Ungava Bay to Lake Pletipi, Québec.
+The belt is about 100 km wide in its central part and narrows considerably to the north and south.